AICAN-Research/FAST-Pathology/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: 'Suggest a new feature for FAST.
+about: 'Suggest a new feature for FastPathology.
 Please do not use issues for questions.
 Use discussions Q&A https://github.com/AICAN-Research/FAST-Pathology/discussions/new?category=q-a instead.'
 title: ''
 labels: new feature
 assignees: ''